tobiasorstad/quarkus-javabin/README.md

 ## @InjectMock

 Quarkus allows us to define the mock implementation per test.
 Instead of creating a separate mock implementation class, we define the mock inside the test class.
+Quarkus documentation refers to the above method as the old approach, while this method is described as the new approach.
-We use argument matchers to define logic based on input parameters.
+Additionally, we use argument matchers to define logic based on input parameters.
 Our mock class and test can both be replaced by the following test.

 ```
 @QuarkusTest